-The indices for the importance men personally placed on consent and for their willingness to intervene were each entered into multiple regression analyses with the four variables concerning perceived norms as predictors: perceived importance of consent for males, perceived importance of consent for females, perceived male willingness to intervene, and perceived female willingness to intervene.
+We entered each of the indices for the importance that men personally placed on consent and for their willingness to intervene into multiple regression analyses with the 4 variables concerning perceived norms as predictors: perceived importance of consent for males, perceived importance of consent for females, perceived male willingness to intervene, and perceived female willingness to intervene.
 The standardized regression coefficients are reported in Table 4.